lauralola/wicklow-animal-welfare/README.md

 ![Products Page](readme/images/products-page.png)

 The products page is available to view for both authenticated and non-authenticated users.
 The page features a list of all the products currently on the site with their prices and image.
 The list  can be ordered by price, category and rating.
 Clicking on the image of a product will open the detail on that product.
 Logged in users can also leave a star rating here.
+This functionality requires further work to link the rating to the database and create an average product rating for future clients.

 [Back to top](<#contents>)